Terms

 Need California voter data workflows for a real campaign?

-Join the waitlist for eligibility review, pricing, and onboarding for qualified California campaigns and political users.
+Request beta access for eligibility review, pricing, and onboarding for qualified California campaigns and political users.

 Questions

-Can CA Voter reject a waitlist request?
+Can CA Voter reject an access request?

 Yes.
 Private beta access can be limited to qualified users and appropriate voter-file use cases.